 The Zero Step

 Like in any other localization project, there is a step that cannot be skipped.
-For a successful delivery, it’s important to have a prior agreement with clients about what they expect of the MT workflow.
+For a successful delivery, it’s essential to have a prior agreement with clients about what they expect of the MT workflow.
 Specifically, what kind of post-editing process will be applied (none, light, or deep), style preferences, proper nouns treatment, date format and untranslatable phrases, among others, are details that need to be specified before the project starts.
 This kind of agreement is the foundation of any localization task.

-1As we can see in the chart, the skills, and the expertise of linguists play a key part in the MT’s workflow.
+1As we can see in the chart, the skills, and expertise of linguists play a key part in the MT’s workflow.